-In addition to high tech sex toys, technology has ushered in pornography access and capabilities never before imagined would be possible.
+On top of bringing us high tech sex toys, technology has ushered in pornography access and capabilities never previously imagined would be possible.
 No longer must a person sneak to a strip club for an erotic experience.
-Massive amounts of pornography are available via the internet 24 hours a day, much of the time at no cost, in the privacy of home.
-Virtual and augmented reality connected with high-tech dildos and sleeve devices allows users to experience a simulation of sex in whatever setting they want and with whomever they want… Even their favorite porn stars.
-And from development of web-cam technology, a new business was born – amateur porn.
-The Internet has given porn producers what they previously lacked - Wide open access to the consumer.
-Gone are the days where they are bound to adult-only shops or back rooms of video rental stores.
+Massive amounts of pornography are available via the internet 24 hours a day, much of the time at no cost in the privacy of home.
+Virtual and augmented reality connected with high tech dildos and sleeve devices allow users to experience a simulation of sex in whatever setting they want, and with whomever they want… Even their favorite porn stars.
+And from the development of webcam technology, a new business was born – Amateur porn.
+The Internet has given porn producers what they had previously lacked.
+Wide open access to the consumer.
+Gone are the days where they are limited to adult only shops or the back room of video rental stores.

-But on the flip side, the Internet has led to the demise of many porn production companies because of the ease it brought to people illegally pirating of movies in violation of copyright laws.
-The industry also continually faces opposition, and borderline discrimination, from many fronts.
-Some search engines have prohibited sexually-explicit language in keyword advertising, and adult websites are restricted from access in public Wi-Fi zones.
+But on the flip side, the Internet has led to the demise of many porn production companies because of the ease it brought to the illegal pirating of movies in violation of copyright laws.
+Pornographers and performers have had to get creative and savvy to be profitable.
+The industry faces opposition, and borderline discrimination on many fronts.
+Several states in the United States have declared porn a public health crisis, and the Fight Online Sex Trafficking Act (FOSTA) is threatening open access to online porn.
+Adult content is blocked from access in many public Wi-Fi zones.
 Censorship is still a battle being fought every day.

 ABOUT THE HOST